 So, what are those instructions?
 It will probably look something like this, with one change in red in the first sentence:

-You’re done with your beautiful item.
+Once you’ve put in the ink, you’re done with your beautiful item.
 It’s just there to remind you to use the proper ink!

 The next steps require a number of sheets of paper for test prints and calibration procedures.
 Use copier paper to do these as you’re not going to press them!
-Add about 10 pieces of paper.
+Add about 10 pieces of paper. - Before you plug in your printer, download and install the printer drivers from the manufacturer’s site.

 Note: there are instructions for installing from your phone or from the CD.
 There’s a good chance that your laptop doesn’t even have a CD player, so just skip the CD.
 And unless that’s the only device that you have, don’t install from a mobile device or tablet.
 Get it setup from your computer first.

 Another note: Set up your driver on Wi-Fi first.
 You’ll see a lot of people telling you that they only use a cable, and if that works for them, great!
 I don’t have room to hook up all my devices via cable.
 I’ve never had a problem with Wi-Fi printing — except when my computer goes to sleep in the middle of a print (or cut) job!
 If you can stream your favorite shows on your TV, your wireless is good enough to print.
-It’s easy to add a cable later, if needed.
+It’s easy to add a cable later, if needed. - During the software installation, it goes through some nozzle checks and alignment procedures.

 If your nozzle check has a few breaks in it, that’s OK!
 When you put ink in the tank, tiny air bubbles are introduced (especially if you shook the ink bottles — it says not to!).
 These bubbles are tiny, but are large enough to act like a clog in the nozzle.
 They will dissipate in about 24 hours, so wait 24 hours before trying another nozzle check; you don’t need to clean a brand-new printer!
-Your printer can print beautifully even when it’s missing some segments, so if there are only a few segments missing in each color, try printing!
+Your printer can print beautifully even when it’s missing some segments, so if there are only a few segments missing in each color, try printing! - Set up mobile and remote printing (I don’t know if Sawgrass or Brother printers can do this).

 For Epson printers, there are apps to print from your mobile devices, though I’m not sure how helpful this is for sublimation, as computers are much easier to design and print from.
 What’s really cool is that your Epson printer has its own email address, so you can email designs to it (handy if you have friends or family that want to use it but don’t live with you).
 Even better, they can set up the drivers on their computer to print across the internet as if it were a printer sitting right next to them!
 I have my 90-year-old mother-in-law’s conventional Ecotank setup as if it were a local printer, so I can print recipes, receipts, and puzzles for her as I help her pay bills or search for things online.
 It’s WONDERFUL.
 But the email and remote printing really helps if you need to print something while on an extended vacation just to keep it exercised.
 These features are set up at www.epson.com/connect.